zaphosting/docs/docs/redm-server-customisation.md

 #### Language

 Finally, you can change the language of your server which is displayed on your server's server list page.
-We have a dedicated page for setting localisation which you can view here: [Language / location (flag)](redm-locale.md).
+We have a dedicated guide for setting localisation which you can view here: [Language / location (flag)](redm-locale.md).

 This can be done through your game server's webinterface, or by setting a tag:
 ```